 - A. Trust your instincts.
-If a place or situation doesn't feel right, it probably isn't. - B. Avoid working or studying alone in a building at night. - C. Avoid shortcuts and isolated areas when walking after dark. - D. Don't walk alone after dark use the Safe Ride Service. - E. Don't leave personal property lying around unattended. - F. Carry a whistle or other noisemaker. - G. Never prop open exterior doors. - H. Keep your room door locked when leaving even for "Just a minute" and when sleeping. - I. Lock windows and close shades after dark. - J. Never attach your name and address to keys, if lost or stolen they could lead to theft. - K. When traveling in your vehicle keep windows up and doors locked. - L. Engrave your valuables. - M. Report any suspicious or criminal activity to the police and report all crimes.
+If a place or situation doesn't feel right, it probably isn't. - B. Avoid working or studying alone in a building at night. - C. Avoid shortcuts and isolated areas when walking after dark. - D. Don't walk alone after dark use the Safe Ride Service. - E. Don't leave personal property (iPods, laptops, iPhone, book bags) lying around unattended. - F. Carry a whistle or other noisemaker. - G. Keep your bike locked in a rack or storage facility when not using it. - H. Never prop open exterior doors, even for a short time. - I. Keep your room door locked when leaving even for "Just a minute" and when sleeping. - J. Lock windows and close shades after dark. - K. Never attach your name and address to keys, if lost or stolen they could lead to theft. - L. When traveling in your vehicle keep windows up and doors locked. - M. Engrave your valuables. - N. Report any suspicious or criminal activity to the police and report all crimes immediately. - O. Don't put personal information on social networking sites. - P. Do not accept drinks from strangers or leave your drink unattended because it could be drugged. - Q. If you suspect someone of having alcohol poisoning, call 911 immediately.
+Do not wait until it is too late.